This information will help you understand advanced cancer of the oral cavity, including diagnosis, surgery, and treatment.

 The risk factors for oral cavity cancer include:

 If any of these activities have been part of your lifestyle, you must stop them immediately.
 This is the only way to reduce your chances of a recurrence or of developing a new, second cancer.

-We can refer you to a tobacco cessation program either here or in your community.
-You can contact the MSK Tobacco Cessation Program at (212) 610-0507.
+We can refer you to a tobacco treatment program either here or in your community.
+You can contact the MSK Tobacco Treatment Program at (212) 610-0507.